juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 ## Linear Regression
 Linear Regression is a mathematical model that tries to fit a formula of a straight line to a set of given points of data in a two-dimensional plane.

-For example, lets draw our given dataset (CPU speed vs computer price).
+For example, let's draw our given dataset (CPU speed vs computer price).

 ![PriceVsCPu.PNG]({{site.baseurl}}/assets/PriceVsCPu.PNG)